 - Certificates of completion for training courses (required annually)

 The distance to be reimbursed is calculated via Airnav for your full trip (home base > passenger pick-up > passenger drop-off > home base), 15% will be added to your trip distance to account for vectoring and additional fuel burn.

 Reimbursement rates are frequently reviewed and subject to change.
 Current reimbursement rates are:

 $.30/mile for single engine aircraft

 $.45/mile for multi-engine aircraft

-Reimbursements can be issued after all pre and post mission paperwork is submitted – this includes, passenger waivers, pilot affirmation, weight & balance, post mission report, and application for reimbursement.
+Reimbursements can be issued after all pre and post mission paperwork is submitted – this includes, passenger waivers, pilot affirmation, weight & balance and post mission report.

 Reimbursement requests should be sent to [email protected]